material-components/material-components-ios-codelabs/README.md

-Material Components for iOS
+Material Components for iOS Codelabs
 ============

-This repository contains five codelabs for Material Components for iOS.
+This repository contains five codelabs for [Material Components for iOS](https://github.com/material-components/material-components-ios).
 Each codelabs is available in both Objective-C and Swift versions.

 Introduction
 ------------
 In these codelabs, you will build an iOS app that uses various components of Material Components for iOS (MDC-iOS).
-MDC-101 through MDC-104 will guide you through building and integrating an applicatino with MDC-iOS.
+MDC-101 through MDC-104 will guide you through building and integrating an application with MDC-iOS.
 MDC-111 demonstrates some of the additional capabilites of MDC-iOS.

 Getting Started